 All of the files I import just have a white background, is there anyway to import a file with a background color already assigned?

-Just like the templates, As of version 2.0.0 this is not possible.
-This is also a planned feature for a future update.
+Just like the templates, this is not currently possible.
+This is may come in a future update.

 Can I compress all of my current files and then delete them?